srtraj/dropdown_textfield/README.md

 ```

-### dropdownRadius
-define the radius of dropdown List ,default value is 12

 ### initialValue
 initial value ,if it is null or not exist in dropDownList then it will not display value